-"In this area, Secondary schools are far apart, making it difficult for girls to attend school.
-We also face a big challenge of human-wildlife conflict which affects education in the Kisushe area."
+"In this area, secondary schools are far apart, making it difficult for girls to attend school.
+We also face a big challenge of human-wildlife conflict which affects education in the Kishushe area."
 Anonymous (woman), TAITA TAVETA, KENYA.

 Discussions with communities in all countries raised concerns that access to education is hindered by the long distances some students need to travel to attend school.
-One community in Nigeria reported distances to primary schools of as far as 10 km, and up to 20km to some secondary schools.
+In Pasepa Community in Nigeria, reported distances to primary schools can be as far as 10 km, and up to 20km to some secondary schools.
 Students in rural areas often walk these distances, while those in urban areas face high transport costs.
 These long commutes leave students exhausted, late for school, and according to one Ghanaian community, students are more likely to fall asleep during lessons.
 Many students drop out altogether due to the high cost of commuting.
 Girls are disproportionately affected: one Nigerian community pointed out their struggle to combine education with household chores, while a Ghanaian community indicated that girls face additional challenges during menstruation.